 Network attributes are associated with attributes on features in your network.
-They are derived from feature attributes and cached inside the network topology to aid in performance while feature attributes are evaluated during a trace.
-The values stored as attributes for features on a map are reflected or updated in the associated network attribute each time you validate the network topology.
+They are derived from feature attributes and cached inside the network topology to aid in performance while feature attributes are evaluated during a trace or while performing subnetwork management tasks.
+The values stored as attributes for features in a map are reflected or updated in the associated network attribute each time you validate the network topology.

 Before you assign a network attribute to a field, the following requirements must be met:

-- The network attribute data type must match the field data type to which it is assigned.
+- The network attribute data type must match the data type of the field to which it is being assigned.

-- Network attributes that do not support nulls can only be assigned to fields that share the same constraint for null values.
+- Network attributes that do not support nulls can only be assigned to fields that do not allow null values.

 - When working with an enterprise geodatabase, ensure the following:

 To assign a network attribute to a field in a network feature class, complete the following steps:

 - On the Analysis tab, in the Geoprocessing group, click Tools to open the Geoprocessing pane.

 - In the Geoprocessing pane, search for and select Set Network Attribute.

 - For the Input Utility Network parameter, specify a utility network.